Model conversion overview

 section_types= ['fwd', 'bckwd', 'opt'])

-6. If your model has adjustable hyperparameters during training, specify them via hyperparam_dict, a dictionary of key value pairs that is updated during the run.
+6. If your model has hyperparameters that are adjustable during training, specify them via hyperparam_dict, a dictionary of key value pairs that is updated during the run.
 Examples might include:

 • Learning rate (lr)